 12.3 If you request an additional product or service under this agreement that will result in you incurring an additional cost, we will advise you of the additional cost at the time of your request (or provide you with an estimate of the additional cost if the exact amount is not known to us at that time).

-(e) including a statement on your invoice; or
+- (e) including a statement on your invoice;

 12.7 Where we have agreed with you that non-standard rates will apply to you for a fixed period, at any time after the end of that period we may, at our discretion, either continue to offer those or other non-standard rates, or move you onto the relevant rates on the current Meridian pricing plan for your area.